ukparliament/Weeknotes/2018/49/index.md

 ### Man flu (slight return)

-After what seemed like recovery, man flu returned with some vengeance and another day in bed beckoned for your regular correspondent.
+After what seemed like recovery, man flu returned with a vengeance and another day in bed beckoned for your regular correspondent.
 Although, this may not have been helped by beer.
 [Michael](https://twitter.com/fantasticlife) is thankfully [fit and working again](https://www.youtube.com/watch?v=QnxZkK4mdM8).
 At least until the next pub exerts its charms.
 Never drink with librarians is a lesson he finds hard to learn.

 ### Community

 [Our Dan](https://twitter.com/dasbarrett) finally fulfilled his dream of an overseas business trip.
 [Here he is](https://twitter.com/dasbarrett/status/1069529380366548993) at the [Inter-Parliamentary Union](https://twitter.com/IPUparliament) e-Parliament conference.
 See how smart he looks in his tie and his jacket and his gansey.
 His mam must be well proud.

+[Chris](https://twitter.com/chrisalcockdev) and [Andrew](https://twitter.com/generalising) pulled off a one web win.
+As of this week, we not only have links to Wikidata from our data platform, Wikidata now has a [property to link to us](https://www.wikidata.org/wiki/Property:P6213).
+Unlike the old biography page property, P6213 can identify anything in the data platform from Members to constituencies to parties to [parliament periods](https://ukparliament.github.io/ontologies/time-period/time-period-ontology.html#d4e487) to committees to procedures.
+Anything and everything really.
+P6213, you are native to a web of data and we love you.

 ### One world, one web, one team